 Despite our understanding of nurdle spills as a chronic environmental hazard, they are still lost in their billions.

-30 years after Operation Clean Sweep, there are no obligations for those in the plastics industry to ensure good operational practice, although there is now growing recognition of the urgent need to prevent nurdles escaping into the landscape.
+More than 30 years after Operation Clean Sweep, there are no international regulations for those in the plastics industry to ensure good operational practice, although there is now growing recognition of the urgent need to prevent nurdles escaping into the landscape.